Welcome to our dedicated website for the Hampshire Water Transfer and Water Recycling Project.

 Creating a new, resilient and sustainable water supply will protect and enhance the county's rare and sensitive chalk streams, while maintaining supplies for our communities and the local economy.

-Our Summer 2024 Consultation runs from 29 May to 23 July 2024.
-During this time, we will actively seek feedback from community members on the following aspects of the Project:
+Our Summer 2024 Consultation ran from 29 May to 23 July 2024.
+During this time, we actively sought feedback from community members on the following aspects of the Project:

-This consultation is an opportunity to learn more about the Project and how it may affect you.
-We want to know what you think about our proposals as we develop them further.
+The consultation was an opportunity to learn more about the Project and how it may affect you.
+We wanted to know what you thought about our proposals as we developed them further.

 Introduction to the project